Lux-AI-Challenge/Lux-Design-S1/kits/python/README.md

 Your main code will go into `agent.py` and you can create and use files to help you as well.
 You should leave `main.py` and the entire `lux` subfolder alone.
 Read the `agent.py` file to get an idea of how a bot is programmed and a feel for the Python API.

-To test run your bot, run
+Make sure your default python is python 3.7 or above.
+To check, run `python -version`.
+To then test run your bot, run

 ```
 lux-ai-2021 main.py main.py